Skip to main content

 2. Resource Attribution: Custom service name and instance ID

-3. Multi-Library Support: HTTP, GraphQL, Redis, and Fastify instrumentation
+3. Multi-Library Support: HTTP, GraphQL, Redis, PostgreSQL, and Fastify instrumentation

 4. Trace ID Propagation: Adds X-Trace-Id header to all responses